Ireland by bike: the lakes of Connemara and the Wild Atlantic Way

 Day 4: Leenane to Lough Inagh - 23 km

-You leave Leenane and ride through the Connemara mountains, admiring the scenery and lakes to reach the Inagh valley.
+You leave Leenane and ride through the Connemara mountains, admire the scenery and lakes before reaching the Inagh valley.
 On this cycling stage you can visit the beautiful Kylemore Abbey and its gardens.
 The Victorian walled garden of Kylemore is one of the most beautiful in Ireland.
-It was designed by Mitchell Henry at the same time as the castle in 1867.
+It was created by Mitchell Henry at the same time as the castle in 1867.

 Overnight in the valley of Lough Inagh.